All about FIRE (Financial Independence, Retire Early)

 - Foregoing holidays for staycations: With 41% of 35-44 year-olds spending anywhere between £2,000 and £6,000 on holidays every year, opting for a staycation – or foregoing a holiday completely – could be a smart move.

 - Reducing food waste: Over 65% of UK adults admit to buying too much food that ends up being thrown away, which means that the average family of four can save just over £60 per month by reducing their food waste.

 FIRE requires big changes.
 It’s also important to remember that typically people try to aim for the same lifestyle that they want to maintain when retired, so if choices are too frugal, you may want to adjust and align your savings ratio.

 There are many competitive rates being offered by banks that are fully FSCS protected, which may help savers secure their financial futures much quicker.
 In fact, at Raisin UK, we’ve already started to see an uplift in the average savings held by 40-50-year-olds in the last year, an interesting indication that some UK savers are starting to see the benefits of locking away their cash with our partner banks.

-accounts with competitive interest rates in one place; the Raisin UK savings marketplace.
-Start
+You can easily apply for savings accounts with attractive rates in the Raisin UK marketplace.

 Simply register for a Raisin UK Account and choose from a range of competitive savings accounts.
 Registration only takes a few minutes and it’s completely free.
 Read our quick start guide here for more details.